August, 2021

 Ah, yes, the view.
 Let me show you the view from campsite #19 since it was unoccupied so I could walk in.
 The three photos below are “left” … “center” … and “right”.
 Along with ducks and shorebirds, and seagulls, and a number of Great Blue Herons, and boats coming up from the south to transit the Port Townsend Ship Canal on the left (I did that many times in my boat), the view is stunning.
 Not to mention the occasional sunset off to the right.

 The end bit of this story is that I chatted briefly with one of the campground caretakers who lives in this campground in their RV.
 He confirmed that there are no camping reservations here.
-He also told me that on weekends, especially in good weather, the local folk take over the place and it’s chock-a-block full, but that during the week … Sunday evening through Friday early afternoon … the place is often empty except for maybe 2 or 3 campers at most.
+He also told me that on weekends, especially in good weather, the local folk take over the place and it’s chock-a-block full.
+But on weekdays, Sunday evening through Friday early afternoon, the place is often empty except for maybe 2 or 3 campers at most.

 So … I said to him … why doesn’t Jefferson County accept camping reservations from Sunday at 3 pm to Friday at 3 pm, and charge an extra $5/night for that?
 That caretaker looked at me as though I had said something miraculous.
 He thought about it, and then said “I’m going to propose that!”
 I’m going to keep checking their website, bet your boots on that! 🙂